fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 The mentioned lua script to switch the internal module into the FCC or EU-LBT mode can be obtained from the FrSky support.
 Because it is not allowed to share this script, just write a mail to the [FrSky support](mailto:frsky@frsky-rc.com) asking for the lua script.
 It is named `isrm_mode_1.lua`.
 Using this script you must choose the correct firmware that is allowed in your area.
 {: .notice--warning}

+### EEPROM Folder for Bootloader

+If you would like to use the latest bootloader that comes with the OpenTX firmware then copy the `*.bin` file to the `EEPROM` folder of your external `EXTARANIS` sd card and rename it to something short `opentx-2.3.1.bin`.
+Remember that the `*.bin` firmware file was downloaded via OpenTX Companion.

+Follow the [steps](/projects/fpv/taranis/#update-bootloader-(optional)) at the end of this post to update the bootloader.

 ## Switching Internal Module between EU-LBT Mode and FCC Firmware